Competitive applications for acceptance into the Meredith College Master of Science in Nutrition program meet the following conditions:

 International and permanent resident applicants must also submit the following:

 If the original transcripts are not from an Accredited American University, a certified translation into English is required.
 In addition, a course-by-course evaluation of the applicant’s academic documents compiled by an independent academic credential evaluation provider will be requested for any post-secondary work or Commonwealth advanced level examinations taken outside of the United States.
 Meredith recommends World Education Services, Inc. (WES) for this service; other independent evaluators may be used with prior approval from Meredith.
-Applications for these evaluations can be obtained from the Meredith Graduate Office of Admissions, or from the WES website.
-WES, like other evaluators, requires a fee from the applicant for processing applications.
+Applications for these evaluations can be obtained from the Meredith Graduate Office of Admissions, or from the evaluators’ website.
+WES, and other evaluators, requires a fee from the applicant for processing applications.

 Official scores from Test of English as a Foreign Language (TOEFL) reported directly from ETS.org; or official scores from International English Language Testing System (IELTS) reported directly from IELTS.org.
 We accept no other English Language tests.